Hiring On Campus Student Employees (Work-Study & Department Funded)

 • As you set up your job posting, please follow these guidelines below- it helps job seekers find you better and keep our system organized!

-• Title your job Office Name - Job Title - Work Study ( # Positions open if more than 1) - Example: Career Development Center – Front Desk Assistant – Work Study (2 positions)
+• For Work-Study roles, title your job Office Name - Job Title - Work Study ( # Positions open if more than 1) - Example: Career Development Center – Front Desk Assistant – Work Study (2 positions)

 • Work-Study and Part-Time Jobs that span an entire academic year are considered “Permanent” not “Temporary.”